openbmc/openbmc/poky/documentation/dev-manual/libraries.rst

 ---------------------------------

 There are generic implementation details as well as details that are specific to package management systems.
-Following are implementation details that exist regardless of the package management system:
+Here are implementation details that exist regardless of the package management system:

 -  The typical convention used for the class extension code as used by